ColinKerr/b21-gitting-started/day5.md

 ## Goals

 - Get everyones code committed to GitHub
-- Add Reality Data to the applicatoin
+- Add Reality Data to the application